muarshad01/Quran_Topics/black_hole.md

 * Q: how a black hole is formed?

+* **Sagittarius A* (Sgr A*) is the supermassive black hole** located exactly at the center of our Milky Way galaxy.
+Positioned about 26,000 light-years from Earth in the direction of the Sagittarius constellation, it has a mass of about 4 million times that of our Sun
+* Sun reloves around Galaxy (255 million years one cycle)

 ***

 #### [Black Hole in the light of Quran and Science | Dr Sufyan](https://www.youtube.com/watch?v=CLjiflCMLtw)